How FAUNDA Was Born: A Silly, Serious Story About Three Grown-Ups Who Didn't Know What to Build

 They build confidence.

-Just like Abdullatif and Rohit had to do, but much earlier, and much more fun.
+Just like Abdullatif, Rohit, and Gilda had to do, but much earlier, and much more fun.

 A Message to Every Kid Reading This